 - 1. Patients are not required to disclose to the organization whether they are participating in the EOLOA. - 2.
-If the patient initiates a discussion or inquiry about the EOLOA, clinicians may answer questions about the organization's position, provide additional printed information about the act, and refer the patient to the Attending Physician.
+If the patient initiates a discussion or inquiry about the EOLOA, clinicians may answer questions about the organization's position and policy, provide additional printed information about the act, and provide support and resources in alignment with the patient's